locationtech/geomesa/docs/user/hbase/install.rst

 ``WEB-INF/lib`` directory.

 This distribution does not include the HBase client, Hadoop or Zookeeper JARs.
-These JARs can be installed using the ``install-hbase.sh`` and ``install-hadoop.sh`` scripts included in the binary distribution.
-Before running them, set the version numbers at the top of the script to match your target installation as needed.
+These JARs can be installed using the ``bin/install-dependencies.sh`` script included in the binary distribution.
+Before running, set the version numbers in ``conf/dependencies.sh`` to match your target installation as needed.

 The HBase data store requires the configuration file ``hbase-site.xml`` to be on the classpath.
 This can be accomplished by placing the file in ``geoserver/WEB-INF/classes`` (you should make the directory if it